haeguri/my-react-slider/README.md

 ## react-blocks

-A collection of the React components I created.
+A collection of the React components I created...